Learn How to Become a Heli Ski Guide Today

 Photo – Steve Rosset

 Long on top of the heap when it comes to ski jobs, ski guides are the ones that all of us are jealous of.
-But what does it take to become a ski guide?
+But what does it take to become a ski guide, or even a lead guide?
 In Canada, like most other places, it’s a long and difficult road to being a ski guide.
-But with a little perseverance, dedication, a strong work ethic, top physical fitness and a willingness to eat, sleep and breathe the mountain life, it can be done.
+But with a little perseverance, dedication, a strong work ethic, top physical fitness for a skier, and a willingness to eat, sleep and breathe the mountain life, it can be done.

 It’s a tough job, but somebody has to do it.